algolia/openvpn-auth-okta/CODE.md

 This is a plugin for OpenVPN Community Edition that allows OpenVPN to authenticate directly against Okta, with support for TOTP and Okta Verify Push factors.

 At a high level, when configured in `Shared Object Plugin` mode, OpenVPN communicates with this plugin via a "control file", a temporary file that OpenVPN creates and polls periodicly.
 If the plugin writes the ASCII character "1" into the control file, the user in question is allowed to log in to OpenVPN, if we write the ASCII character "0" into the file, the user is denied.
 Exit code is expected to always be 0.
-The `defer_simple.so` shared lib is in charge to call the binary and trnsfer it's env, providing this way the user login information to the binary.

 In `Script Plugin` mode, OpenVPN expects the exit code of the binary to be 0 if the user is allowed, 1 otherwise.
 OpenVPN trnasfers the user informations to the binary using:
 - a local file when configured with `via-file` method
 - environment variables when configured with `via-env` method

-Below are the key parts of the code for `okta_openvpn` binary:
+Below are the key parts of the code for `okta-auth-validator` binary:

 1. Instantiate an OktaOpenVPNValidator struct
 2. Load in configuration file and (environment variables or via-file)